anoble2020/task-manager/README.md

 # tasky
-A task manager app built with React.js and Tailwind.css
+An open-source task manager app built with React.js and Tailwind.css

 This README provides information on how to set up, use, and contribute to the project.